After-School Leaders’ Academy (ASLA)

 The vision of ASLA is to create safe and positive spaces where elementary and middle school students, during out-of-school time, are engaged in academic enrichment, STEM, and Project-Based Learning (PBL) activities.
 ASLA’s goal is to guide and instruct each student using standard and researched-based curricula implemented by a well-trained and supportive team of educators focused on each child’s academic progression.
 ASLA also aims to increase student awareness of social issues and build leadership skills through community and civic engagement.

-The Alliance for Early Childhood Educators (AECE) is dedicated to improving the quality of early childhood education.
+The Classroom Project is dedicated to improving the quality of early childhood education.
 We understand the significant role educators play in molding the minds of young children and it is our goal to ensure all classrooms are equipped with the necessary tools for teachers to appropriately conduct experiences for children.
-Whether it is through professional development workshops or private consultations, AECE offers a wide variety of services that will help with your program’s needs.
+Whether it is through professional development workshops or private consultations, The Classroom Project offers a wide variety of services that will help with your program’s needs.

 Anonymous List for Change